mariazevedo88/travels-java-api/README.md

 <code>
 {
+   "id": 1,
+   "nsu": "220788",
+   "autorizationNumber": "010203",
-  "amount": "30.06"
+   "amount": "30.06",
+   "transactionDate": "2019–09–11T09:59:51.312Z",
+   "type": "CARD"
 }
 </code>

-Must be submitted or transaction id and the fields that will be modified.
+Must be submitted the object that will be modified.
 Must return a transaction specified by ID and all fields recorded above, including the one that was updated.

 <code>
 {